JSDoc/TSDoc conventions for @fuzdev packages.

 *

-* @see library_generate.ts for the generic generation entry point
+* @see `actions/action_rpc.ts` for the JSON-RPC dispatcher

 *